 Arkansas is #2 in pregnancy rates for 15-19 year olds and unplanned births result in 1 in 10 college dropouts*.
 The topic of preventing unplanned pregnancy is relevant for both college men and women, for those who are already parents, as well as those who are not parents.

-*Data obtained from Power to Decide, The Campaign to Prevent Unplanned Pregnancy and The Arkansas Campaign to Prevent Unplanned Pregnancy
+*Data obtained from Power to Decide and The Campaign to Prevent Unplanned Pregnancy

 Arkansas Tech University Health and Wellness Center